Skip to content

 Here is the standard architecture view:

 • The Kafka cluster stores streams of records in topics.
 Topic is referenced by producer application to send data to, and subscribed by consumers to get data from.
 Data in topic is persisted to file systems for a retention time period (Defined at the topic level).
-The file system can be network based (SAN).
+The file system can be a network based (SAN).

 In the figure above, the Kafka brokers are allocated on three servers, with data within the topic are replicated two times.
 In production, it is recommended to use at least five nodes to authorize planned failure and un-planned failure, and when doing replicas, use a replica factor at least equals to three.